Deb Ryun, Executive Director

 Katie Sickmann, Invasive Species Coordinator

-Katie Sickmann recently graduated from the University of Wisconsin-River Falls with a B.S. in Biology and Field Biology.
-She worked with the Prior Lake-Spring Lake Watershed District prior to joining the Conservancy.
-Katie has extensive experience with water quality monitoring, invasive species education, and management.
-Katie has spent many summers at her family’s cabin just outside of Spooner, WI and loves to kayak the Namekagon whenever she can get the chance.
-She works closely with our many partners to prevent and control the spread of invasive species.
+Katie Sickmann graduated from the University of Wisconsin-River Falls in 2018 with a B.S. in Biology and Field Biology.
+Prior to accepting the Invasive Species Coordinator position with the Conservancy, she worked with the Prior Lake- Spring Lake Watershed District.
+There she gained experience with water quality monitoring, invasive species management, education and outreach, and maintaining BMPs and restoration sites.
+Katie has spent many summers at her family’s cabin just outside of Spooner, WI, and loves to kayak the Namekagon whenever she can get the chance.
+She works closely with government agencies and other stakeholders such as outfitters, marinas, and bait shops, and those engaged in preventing and controlling the spread of invasive species.

 Email: ksickmann (at) wildriversconservancy.org